UPDATED: Australia’s new Country of Origin Information Standard: a competitive advantage for New Zealand?

 that are manufactured in Australia.

 This is general information rather than legal advice and is current as of 30 Oct 2021.
-We therefore recommend you seek legal advice for your particular circumstances if you want to rely on advice or information to be a basis for any commercial decision-making by you or your business.
+We recommend you seek legal advice for your specific circumstances before making any commercial decisions.